CriticalMoments/CriticalMoments/README.md

 While Critical Moments gives you an deep array of data to target users and optimize, the data never leaves the user's device.
 Conditional statements are evaluated locally.&#x20;

-With Critical Moments, powerful targeting and optimization doesn't have to mean compromizing user privacy.
+With Critical Moments, powerful targeting and optimization doesn't have to mean compromising user privacy.

 ## Author